11 Celebrity Haircuts You'll Want To Copy In 2018

 In a year when things felt out of control, many people turned to something they could change: their hair.
 And the red carpet was no exception.
 At least 15 celebrities went blond, 10 went for a pixie, and 12 added on extensions so long they could sweep the floor.

-Ahead, find 11 cut and color makeovers (plus one impactful trim) from the past year that will break you out of a hair rut.
+Ahead, find 11 cut and colour makeovers (plus one impactful trim) from the past year that will break you out of a hair rut.